 - Blogging drives long-term results

 Driving sales results through a blog is not about getting immediate results.
-It takes work to regularly publish posts, make sure they are optimised for search rankings and make sure your are ranked well for relevant terms.
+It takes work to regularly publish posts, make sure they are optimised for search rankings and make sure you are ranking well for relevant terms.
 However, the rewards come when your website organically ranks and holds the top positions in the SERPs.

 - It’s Easy to do